tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 tumbling window called `15secs` as above.
 We can then create instances of these windows at runtime by applying those windows to streams.
 This is done in the `from` clause of a `select` statement.

 Wherever windows are applied, aggregate functions can be used.
-In the abvove example, we are calculating the minimum, maximum, average, standard deviation and variance of a `value` numeric field in data streaming into the query via the standard input stream.
+In the above example, we are calculating the minimum, maximum, average, standard deviation and variance of a `value` numeric field in data streaming into the query via the standard input stream.